kamranAhmad2aa3/kamranAhmad2aa3/README.md

-### Working On Flutter Development with a year of experience.Love to learn and explore new technologies.
+### Working On Flutter with a year of experience.
+Love to learn and explore new technologies.
 I worked on javascript React js , Node js , Express js , Monogo DB.
 Also I'm very much fimilar with Machine learning and data Science.

 ![12](https://user-images.githubusercontent.com/68790390/184704243-77895f9e-7171-4826-aa04-cebe790a48f4.gif)